rnoronha/recipes/pineapple upside down cake.md

 * Bake for ~45 minutes or until internal temperature reaches 200&deg;.
 * Cool for 20 minutes
 * Invert and potentially serve (the cooler it gets the less messy it will be)

+## Notes

+* Cake was great, but the fruits slowly made it collapse.
+Probably best if cooked separately and then put fruits on it after it cools completely, but even then it's likely to collapse.